Important Attendance Information

 DID YOU KNOW?

-- Starting in kindergarten, too many absences (excused and unexcused) can cause children to fall behind in school.
+- Too many absences (excused and unexcused) can cause children to fall behind starting in kindergarten.

-- Missing 10 percent (or about 18 days) increases the chance that your student will not read or master math at the same level as their peers.
+- Missing 10% (or 18 days) increases the chances that your child will not read or master math at the same level as their peers.

 - Students can still fall behind if they miss just a day or two days every few weeks.